AI

 I've increased my usage?
 The second strange thing is the quoted

-numbers which are extremey accurate (the new monthly figure is
+numbers which are extremely accurate (the new monthly figure

 I decided to ring Octopus..